 There is still much to be said about the roads well-travelled, and very few of us will be able to travel all those roads, so if you get the opportunity – take it!
 And think of it this way: Even if you will never have the ability to visit any of these well-known or less-known places, you might live in a place on someone’s bucket list.

 Explore your own surroundings.
 Visit that ‘boring’ battle field again that you had to visit on a school field trip.
 Go to that monument, read up on the beginnings of your town or city, because chances are that you are living near a place that someone else dreams about visiting.
 Go today.
 Pay it a visit.
-Take a picture (or a selfie if you can’t convince anyone to go with you on your ‘adventure’) and put it on social media.
+Take a picture (or a selfie if you can’t convince anyone to go with you on your ‘adventure’) and put it on your social media feed.
 And know that your feet have walked where other feet had fought or made history or had new beginnings.
 Because even though we sometimes don’t realise it: One man’s home can be just another man’s dream destination.

 Our family at one of those ‘boring’ well-travelled places – The beautiful island of Mykonos in Greece.